 Have you ever thought about what it would be like to rent a poolside cabana during your Walt Disney World vacation?
 Well, the bad news is it’s a pretty expensive treat.
 But the good news is that you’ll probably enjoy the cabana so much that you won’t regret it.

 Since I began specializing in providing resort-related information, the idea of renting a cabana rental has been at the top of my list of items to cover.
 Of course, you probably already know that Walt Disney World’s Resorts have various extra-curricular activities, ranging from free to additional costs.

 Several resorts offer cabana rentals at Disney World.
 They are as follows:

-The poolside cabanas at Disney World average around $300 per rental.
+Poolside cabanas at Disney World cost around $300.00 per rental.
 If you decide to rent one, you’ll need to confirm the exact cost with Disney.
-From my understanding, full price with tax for a cabana at the Beach and Yacht Club is currently running $318.

-At this time, cabana rentals at Disney World can be reserved at 60 days out.
-You must have a confirmed reservation at the resort for the day you select to reserve the cabana.
+Currently, cabana rentals at Disney World can be reserved 60 days out.
+You must have a confirmed reservation at the resort for the day you want to reserve the cabana.

 Make sure to let the cast member know if you are an annual passholder or DVC member.
-There is a 15% discount, which is definitely something you’ll want to take advantage of, if applicable, considering the price.
+There is a 15% discount, which you’ll want to take advantage of if applicable.

 What’s Included in a Cabana Rental at Disney World?

 Going into this experience, I had a fairly good idea of what to expect when renting a cabana at Disney’s Beach Club.
-The majority of the items you’ll receive are listed on Disney’s website.
+Most of the items you’ll receive are listed on Disney’s website.